Wave of Research Advances in RL Post-Training Methods for LLMs

 Open questions

-• Does layer concentration hold across architectures beyond the 7 tested, and does the identity of the most impactful layers vary by task domain?
+Does layer concentration hold across architectures beyond the 7 models tested, and does the identity of the most impactful layers vary by task domain?
 [5]

-• Can RiVER's relative-ranking reward extend to domains other than competitive programming heuristics, where ranking programs is natural but the evaluation setup differs?
+Can RiVER's relative-ranking reward extend to domains other than competitive programming heuristics, where ranking programs on shared test cases is natural?
 [2][1]

-• As the Red Queen Gödel Machine's agents and evaluators co-evolve, what prevents the pair from converging to a local equilibrium that no longer generalizes?
+As Red Queen Gödel Machine agents and evaluators co-evolve, what prevents the pair from settling into a local equilibrium that no longer generalizes?
 [4]

 Narrative